ASU-RISE-Lab/MOCAP-ROS2-PX4-Pipeline/Raspbery_Pi_Setup.md

 - In the [Makefile](https://github.com/Aravind-Adhith/rtl8812au/blob/master/Makefile) we have changed the `CONFIG_PLATFORM_I386_PC = y` to `CONFIG_PLATFORM_ARM_RPI = y`.
 This is to build the driver for the Raspberry Pi.

 Continue with instrucion in the [Repo](https://github.com/Aravind-Adhith/rtl8812au) to install the driver.

-## Fast DDS and Fast-DDS-Gen Installation

-Follow the instructions in the [Fast DDS](Fast_DDS.md) page to install Fast DDS and Fast-DDS-Gen.

-## ROS 2 Foxy Installation

-Follow the instructions in the [Ros2 Foxy](ROS_2.md) page to install ROS 2 Foxy and setup the workspace.